 J.D.
 Dresner has written two self-published (and on the market) novellas: A Goblin’s Mind, and Sword & Witchhhazel, both available in the Shop page of this site.
-Along with the four unpublished Talisman Series novels, he has also written a science fiction novella that is currently in the editorial stage of development, a completed full-length jukebox musical focusing on music from The Barenaked Ladies, and a number of short stories that have yet to be published.
-He is also writing a poetry book with visual elements that showcase his experience as a book layout artist and designer, and has begun a new novel that also takes place in the world of Corwyn.
+Along with the four unpublished Talisman Series novels, he has also written a science fiction novella that is currently in the editorial stage of development, a completed full-length jukebox musical focusing on music from The Barenaked Ladies, and several short stories that have yet to be published.
+He is also writing a poetry book with visual elements that highlight his experience as a book layout artist and designer and has begun a new novel that also takes place in the world of Corwyn.

 When he is not writing, Dresner provides layout, design, and editorial work for small publishers in both paperback, and eBook formats.